iurygdeoliveira/cyclevis_dataset/README.md

 ## Directory and File Structure

-Each pedal has several trackpoints
+Each pedal has several trackpoints\
+.\
+├── Cyclist (Contains the cyclist's data)\
+│   ├── pedal (Contains the pedal data)\
+│   │   ├── distance_history.json (Distance recorded at each trackpoint)\
+│   │   ├── elevation_bing.json (Elevation provided by bing for the coordinate latitude,longitude)\
+│   │   ├── elevation_google.json (Elevation provided by google for the coordinate latitude,longitude)\
+│   │   ├── elevation_gps.json (Elevation recorded at each trackpoint)\
+│   │   ├── heartrate_history.json (heartrate recorded at each trackpoint)\
+│   │   ├── latitudes.json (latitude recorded at each trackpoint)\
+│   │   ├── longitudes.json (longitude recorded at each trackpoint)\
+│   │   ├── overview.json (Contains general data, e.g., average speed, average heart rate, total distance, etc.)\
+│   │   ├── speed_history.json (speed recorded at each trackpoint)\
+│   │   └── time_history.json (time recorded at each trackpoint)\

+.\
+.\
 .
-├── Cyclist (Contains the cyclist's data)
-│   ├── pedal (Contains the pedal data)
-│   │   ├── distance_history.json (Distance recorded at each trackpoint)
-│   │   ├── elevation_bing.json (Elevation provided by bing for the coordinate latitude,longitude)
-│   │   ├── elevation_google.json (Elevation provided by google for the coordinate latitude,longitude)
-│   │   ├── elevation_gps.json (Elevation recorded at each trackpoint)
-│   │   ├── heartrate_history.json (heartrate recorded at each trackpoint)
-│   │   ├── latitudes.json (latitude recorded at each trackpoint)
-│   │   ├── longitudes.json (longitude recorded at each trackpoint)
-│   │   ├── overview.json (Contains general data, e.g., average speed, average heart rate, total distance, etc.)
-│   │   ├── speed_history.json (speed recorded at each trackpoint)
-│   │   └── time_history.json (time recorded at each trackpoint)

-.
-.
-.
+## Reference

+The original data was obtained from:

+-   RAUTER, S.; FISTER, I. A collection of sport activity files for data analysis and data mining.
+University of Ljubljana, 2015

+Additional information on data preprocessing

+-   RAUTER, S.; FISTER, I.; JR, I. F. How to deal with sports activity datasets for data mining and analysis:.
+International Journal of Advanced Pervasive and Ubiquitous Computing, v.
+7, p.
+27–37, 04 2015

 #### Retorna todos os itens